peterlototsky/Keypoint-Matching-for-Image-Stitching/README.md

 ---

-# Keypoint Matching for Image Stitching
+# SIFT Keypoint Panaramic Image Stitching

 This repository contains an implementation of image stitching using keypoint matching, primarily leveraging the SIFT (Scale-Invariant Feature Transform) algorithm.
 The goal of this project is to stitch multiple images together into a single panoramic image.